carousell/Orion/orion/README.md

 ``` go
 type Decoder = handlers.Decoder
 ```
-Decoder is the funtion type needed for request decoders
+Decoder is the function type needed for request decoders

 ## <a name="DefaultServerImpl">type</a> [DefaultServerImpl](./core.go#L47-L62)
 ``` go